 After you have rebuilt the vehicle according to those specifications, you will then need to have the vehicle undergo a safety inspection to make sure it is safe for the road.
 The inspection must be carried out by an “enhanced vehicle safety inspection station”.
 There are a number of these stations throughout the state, and you can find a list of them on the Pennsylvania Department of Transportation website.

 When the vehicle passes the inspection, it will be photographed and the inspector will check the documentation that comes with the vehicle.
 This could be a certificate of salvage from Pennsylvania or from another state where you bought the vehicle from a used car auction.

-They will not take Form 907A from New York State, and they will not accept any title or certificate of origin that states the vehicle can only be sold for parts.
+They will not take Form 907A from New York State.
+And they will not accept any title or certificate of origin that states the vehicle can only be sold for parts.
 You will also need to have proof of insurance before you can drive the vehicle.

-How To Insure the Vehicle
+How To Insure Used Auction Vehicle Pennsylvania

 A little bit of research can help make sure you don’t buy a vehicle that will be too expensive to repair.